SuperNabla95/Watermark/README.md

 ## What is all about? :mega:
 from the :globe_with_meridians:[Wikipedia](https://en.wikipedia.org/wiki/Digital_watermarking) page:

 > "A digital **watermark** is a kind of marker covertly embedded in a noise-tolerant signal such as [...] **image** data.
-It is typically used to identify ownership of the copyright of such signal. .
+It is typically used to identify ownership of the copyright of such signal.

 >The needed properties of a digital watermark depend on the use case in which it is applied.
 For marking media files with **copyright** information, a digital watermark has to be rather robust against modifications that can be applied to the carrier signal.
-Instead, if **integrity** has to be ensured, a fragile watermark would be applied.".
+Instead, if **integrity** has to be ensured, a fragile watermark would be applied."

 ---
 ## The project :pencil: